roshanakkarimi/roshanakkarimi/README.md

 ## 👋 Hello, I'm Roshanak!

-I am a Junior Software Engineer with solid programming skills in Python and backend development experience in data engineering and machine learning.
+I am a Software Engineer with solid programming skills in Python and backend development experience in data engineering and machine learning.
 I thrive on solving complex problems and collaborating with cross-functional teams to deliver high-quality solutions.
 Currently, I am pursuing my MSc in Computer Engineering with a focus on High Performance and Big Data at the University of Padova, Italy.

 ---